 It seems like John Lennon was right when he said, “love is like a flower, give it time and it will grow.”
 Romance is a complex mixture of panic, excitement, and joy.
 And while you may feel as though love and affection are entirely up to you, there’s actually a lot of science going on behind the scenes that you may not even realize.
-Here are some fun facts about romance you may not have known:
+Below are some fun facts about romance you may not have known.

-According to researchers, it only takes 4 minutes to decide whether or not you like someone.
+According to researchers, it only takes four minutes to decide whether or not you like someone.
 Maybe that’s why we put so much stress on a first date!
 Hugging someone actually releases a chemical from your brain called oxytocin.
 When this hormone is released, it triggers feelings of intimacy and comfort.

 Have you ever wondered why couples are always being told to stare into each other’s eyes?
 When two people lock eyes, their heart rates actually synchronize.
 When this happens, you and your partner can also begin to breath and occasionally blink at the same rate — making you feel physically and mentally connected.

 It seems all too often you hear of couples dying within just a few days of each other, bearing the question – can you really die from a broken heart?
 The answer: potentially yes.
 The stress of losing someone you love can take a physical toll on your heart.
 This condition is also not as new as you may think.
 For over 150 years, researchers have investigated “broken heart syndrome.”
-Would you believe it’s even possible to track the precise moment someone’s heart breaks?
-Just recently, a man’s twitter post went viral after he captured the exact moment his boyfriend broke up with him – on his Fitbit.
-The wearable technology actually recorded the drastic changes in his heartbeat throughout the rest of the day.

 While the old adage “opposites attract” may have made for some great rom com’s, it turns out that’s not usually the case.
 The drama and excitement of being with someone totally different from you may be thrilling at first, but unfortunately that joy wears off quickly.
 In 2014, researchers Nathan Hudson and Chris Fraley discovered that couples who were more alike in personality, agreeableness and emotional stability were the most happy and stayed together longer than couples who were self-described “opposites.”